cjacks0413/zapapp/README.md

 * Not an app for iPhone/Android but does have responsive design.

 ## Configuration:
-* Not currently deployed to heroku, so must be run locally.
+* Currently deployed to heroku at: http://aqueous-savannah-2343.herokuapp.com/
-* Configure your local system to run node.js and mongodb
+* Or, you can run it locally: configure your local system to run node.js and mongodb
 	- Node is downloadable from http://nodejs.org/
 	- MongoDB is downloadable from http://www.mongodb.org/downloads
 	- Both can be installed using homebrew.
  * Unzip this file (or fork from github) and run npm install
  * Open up the local server (node app)
- * Point your browser at localhost:5000
+ * Point your browser at localhost: 5000 and go for it!
- * NOTE: in order for the database functionality to work locally, you must be running your local mongo server.
-To do so, run mongod anywhere in terminal.
-Do not exitthat process until you are finished using the database.

 ## Room for Future Growth:
 * Allow users to choose at which sale price they'd like to be notified.